-Chickpea is a drought tolerant, cool season crop.
-It prefers well-draining, neutral-PH soil and low day temperatures for optimum growth and seedpod development.
-The plant is a dicotyledonous, bushy shrub, and bears small, pinnate-compound leaves.
+Chickpea is a drought-tolerant, cool-season crop.
+It prefers well-draining, neutral-PH soil, supplemented by low day temperatures for optimum growth and seedpod development.
+The plant is a dicotyledonous, bushy shrub and bears small, pinnate-compound leaves.

 |Chickpea plant-Note for green seed pods.|

 Unlike in other peas and beans, chickpea pods are short and swollen, containing 1-3 seeds.
 Depending on the variety, they can be pasty; some have a nutty flavor.

 Desi type-chickpeas cultivated mainly in India and Pakistan.
 The duration of the crop is less than the Kabuli type.
 The seeds are smaller in size with a relatively thick seed coat coming in many different colors; reddish, green, brown, black, and cream-colored or almost black.

 Kabuli type-The seeds are bigger with a smooth, waxy surface and thin cream-color seed coat.
 It is commonly grown in Persia, around the Mediterranean, and in the US.

 Like other legumes, Garbanzo (chickpea) too contributes as vital source plant proteins, especially to the vegetarian population of Asia.
 They carry 378 calories and provide 19.47 g or 34% of recommended daily values of protein.